Inward Arts

 Working Together

-The particular methods I use have been carefully chosen because of their ability to be powerful, yet gentle agents of change.
-Many of my clients have said I’m direct, yet playful.
+As an Art Therapist, Meditator, and Counselor, I am able to create a depth in session that is critical for your growth.
+All three skills combine so I can do what I do best – helping you develop self-compassion, a clear vision of what you want, and integrate the essential tools to get you there.
+Many of my clients have said I’m direct, yet playful in session.
 I think that is true, and these practices in particular allow those qualities to come through.
 Also, I embrace a non-judgemental approach which creates a safe space, making any failures, insecurities, or fear, fabulous opportunities for your personal growth.

 Mindfulness & Meditation Instruction